kevtr0801/kevtr0801.github.io/index.md

 ---

 ### <img src="https://cdn0.iconfinder.com/data/icons/social-media-2275/64/amazon-512.png" style="height: 20px; width: 20px;"/> Decoding Customer Sentiments: An NLP Approach of Analysing Amazon Customer Reviews
 Customer reviews have become a cornerstone for consumer decision-making.
-In this project I used Natural Language Processing (NLP), to detect the customer's sentimental value of the product.
-This involves handling raw dataset and parsing it into a dataframe, NLP processess such as lemmatization and using WordClouds to observe what customers are saying for a certain product.
+In this project I used Natural Language Processing (NLP), to detect the customer's sentimental value of the products they reviewed.
+This involves handling the raw dataset and parsing it into a dataframe, NLP processess such as lemmatization and tokenization, and using WordClouds to observe what customers are saying for certain products.

 [View Code on Colab](https://colab.research.google.com/drive/1fTI68pxkJyydkzL9ix2HFqkUyjhI7Mv1?usp=sharing)